-Mr D Davis is the senior non-executive Director with responsibility for setting executive Directors' remuneration, which is subsequently approved by the full board.
+Mr D Davis is the senior non-executive Director with responsibility for recommending executive Directors' remuneration, which is subsequently approved by the full board.

-Mr BSE Freshwater received an increase in basic salary of £50,000 per annum during the year (2013 - £50,000), equivalent to 6.1% (2013 - 6.7%) and Mr SI Freshwater received an increase in basic salary of £50,000 per annum during the year (2013 - £73,125), equivalent to 6.5% (2013 - 10.5%).
+Mr BSE Freshwater received an increase in basic salary of £130,000 per annum during the year (2014 - £50,000), equivalent to 14.9% (2014 - 6.1%) and Mr SI Freshwater received an increase in basic salary of £180,000 per annum during the year (2014 - £50,000), equivalent to 22.0% (2014 - 6.5%).
 Both of these increases were agreed at a meeting of the full Board, but at which the executive Directors did not participate in the discussion or decisions taken.

-For comparative purposes, the total staff costs borne by the Group under its arrangements with its property and administrative management companies in the UK increased by 2.8% (2013 - 2.4%).
+The total staff costs borne by the Group under its arrangements with its management companies in the UK increased by 6.5% (2014 - 2.8%).
+The figure includes costs for staff who joined during the year.
+Average salary costs for staff employed in both years increased by 3.9%.
 Since such staff are employed under these arrangements, no consultations regarding Directors' remuneration policy or implementation have been held.